 Take Plenty Of Photos

-Don’t forget to pull out your camera and take plenty of photos of this memorable night!
+Don’t forget to pull out the camera and take plenty of photos of this memorable night!
+It’s a proud moment for a parent to see their children dressed up in Prom Dresses and suits.
 They may groan about it for the time being, but they’ll thank you one day for capturing the memories!

 As you plan their prom night, you may find that you’ve bitten off more than you can chew.
 Such an important event requires a lot of organization which isn’t always your teen’s strong suit.
 However, if you work together as a team and try to reach a compromise, hopefully, their prom will be one to remember forever.